unnurhalldors/FullBlownApp/assignmentIV/README.md

 - Team-members used GitHub and Git to host and manage the code
 - Team-members used the .eslintrc.json that was provided for Assignment I
+- Team-members decided that all tab titles, headers and such should be in English - but concert titles, locations and dates in Icelandic.